Why you should be able to write your own employee survey questions

 While it’s great to create your own questions, I do encourage you to look through the survey templates that we have as well.
 These questions are often validated and may come with benchmark or comparative data that can help you see how you’re performing.
 Mixing these questions with some of your own unique questions (we often suggest an 80:20 ratio of benchmarked to unique) can give you a great balance of external context and internal specificity.

-For example, we’ve seen people ask questions about wellbeing and experiences outside of the workplace.
+For example, we’ve seen people ask questions about employee wellbeing and experiences outside of the workplace.
 These are based on the notion that people's experiences are broad and things outside of work can actually affect your work day.
 While these questions were once rare, we’re now seeing more of them and they’re now being validated.
 Your unique question might just start the next insightful trend.

 Crafting the perfect question is a journey